Peru: Allegations of corruption in politics

-Exceptionally many presidents of Peru have been ousted from office or imprisoned on allegations of corruption over the past three decades.
-Alberto Fujimori is serving a 25-year sentence in prison for commanding death squads that killed civilians in a counterinsurgency campaign during his tenure (1990–2000).
+Many Peruvian presidents have been removed from office or imprisoned on allegations of corruption from the 1990s into the 2020s.
+Alberto Fujimori was serving a 25-year prison sentence for commanding death squads that killed civilians in a counterinsurgency campaign during his tenure (1990–2000).
 He was later also found guilty of corruption.
-Former president Alan García (1985–1990 and 2006–2011) committed suicide in April 2019 when Peruvian police arrived to arrest him over allegations he participated in Odebrecht bribery scheme.
-Former president Alejandro Toledo is accused of allegedly receiving bribe from Brazilian construction firm Odebrecht during his government (2001–2006).
-Former president Ollanta Humala (2011–2016) is also under investigation for allegedly receiving bribe from Odebrecht during his presidential election campaign.
+Former president Alan García (1985–1990 and 2006–2011) killed himself in April 2019 when Peruvian police arrived to arrest him over allegations he participated in the Odebrecht bribery scheme.
+Former president Alejandro Toledo is accused of allegedly receiving bribes from Brazilian construction firm Odebrecht during his government (2001–2006).
+Former president Ollanta Humala (2011–2016) is also under investigation for allegedly receiving bribes from Odebrecht during his presidential election campaign.
 Humala's successor Pedro Pablo Kuczynski (2016–2018) remains under house arrest while prosecutors investigate him for favoring contracts with Odebrecht.
-Former president Martín Vizcarra (2018–2020) was ousted by Congress after media reports alleged he had received bribes while he was a regional governor years earlier.
+Former president Martín Vizcarra (2018–2020) was controversially ousted by Congress after media reports alleged he had received bribes while he was a regional governor years earlier.

-Regions and territories
+Corruption is also widespread throughout Congress as legislators use their office for parliamentary immunity and other benefits, despite a large majority of Peruvians disapproving of Congress and its behavior.

+Administrative divisions

 Peru is divided into 26 units: 24 departments, the Constitutional Province of Callao and the Province of Lima (LIM) – which is independent of any region and serves as the country's capital.
 Under the constitution, the 24 departments plus Callao Province have an elected "regional" government composed of the regional governor and the regional council.

 The governor constitutes the executive body, proposes budgets, and creates decrees, resolutions, and regional programs.
 The Regional Council, the region's legislative body, debates and votes on budgets, supervises regional officials, and can vote to remove the governor, deputy governor, or any member of the council from office.
 The regional governor and the Regional Council serve a term of four years, without immediate reelection.
 These governments plan regional development, execute public investment projects, promote economic activities, and manage public property.

-Provinces, such as the province of Lima, are administered by a municipal council, headed by a mayor.
+Provinces such as Lima are administered by a municipal council, headed by a mayor.
 The goal of devolving power to regional and municipal governments was among others to improve popular participation.
 NGOs played an important role in the decentralization process and still influence local politics.

 Some areas of Peru are defined as metropolitan areas which overlap district areas.
 The largest of them, the Lima metropolitan area, is the seventh-largest metropolis in the Americas.